zoleak/personal_website_2022/content/my-projects/state_fueling_app/index.md

 image:
   #caption: Photo by Toa Heftiba on Unsplash
   focal_point: Smart
 summary: Shiny app used to assist state field workers to find the nearest state vehicle fueling station closest to their field site.
-The data used in the app was web scraped from the following website: https://www.nj.gov/treasury/administration/statewide-support/motor-fuel-locations.shtml using the rvest package.
+The data used in this app was web scraped using the rvest package.
 tags:
 - Shiny
 title: NJ State Vehicle Fueling Station Map